 13.2.3 The incoming Editor(s) in Chief shall work with the HRO to ensure that all interview questions and practices are consistent with the principles of a professional, equitable, and accessible hiring process.
 This shall be to ensure that the process is accessible to all students, whether internal or external.

 13.2.4 The incoming Editor(s) in Chief or current Editors-in-Chief shall ensure that removal of any positions and implementation of all new positions and applicable remuneration have been approved by the Journal Board and the AMS Board of Directors prior to the commencement of the hiring period.

 Section 13.3 Contracts and Agreements

-13.3.1 The Editor(s) in Chief, Administrative Assistant, and Business Manager shall sign contracts with the AMS before beginning their term.
+13.3.1 The Editor(s) in Chief, Managing Editor (when applicable), Administrative Assistant, News Editor and Business Manager shall sign contracts with the AMS before beginning their term.

-13.3.2 All Journal staff members aside from the Editor(s) in Chief, Administrative Assistant, and Business Manager shall sign an agreement with The Journal that shows staff supervising relationships, level of honoraria, terms of employment, discipline procedure, content use policy and ethics policy.
+13.3.2 All Journal staff members aside from the Editor(s) in Chief, Managing Editor (when applicable), Administrative Assistant, News Editor and Business Manager shall sign an agreement with The Journal that shows staff supervising relationships, level of honoraria, terms of employment, discipline procedure, content use policy and ethics policy.

-126.96.36.199 The content of the Journal Editor(s)’ contracts shall be subject to approval by both the Journal Advisory Board and the AMS Board of Directors.
-The content of such contracts shall remain consistent with the contents of the AMS hiring policy. constitutions.
+188.8.131.52 The content of the Journal Editor(s)’ contracts shall be subject to approval by both the Journal Advisory Board and the AMS Board of Directors.
+The content of such contracts shall remain consistent with the contents of the AMS hiring policy.

 13.3.3 All Journal personnel contracts shall be held by the HRO until the end of the December following the fiscal year of their employment.